ddttom/spectrum-with-eds/docs/blog.md

 The components follow Adobe's design language, so your blocks look and feel like native Adobe experiences.
 Better yet, they're web standards-based, meaning no framework lock-in or complex build processes.

-## Creating an Enhanced Card Block with Numbered Slides and Modal Overlays
+## Creating an Enhanced Card Block with Numbered Slides and Immersive Modal Overlays

-Let's build a sophisticated example - a card component that combines numbered slide functionality with modal overlays for full content display.
-This component fetches dynamic content from EDS query-index.json endpoints and provides an enhanced user experience similar to modern content management systems.
+Let's build a sophisticated example - a card component that combines numbered slide functionality with immersive full-screen modal overlays for content display.
+This component fetches dynamic content from EDS query-index.json endpoints and provides a modern, visually striking user experience with glassmorphism effects and hero-style typography.
 It follows the modern EDS pattern for content-driven applications described in our [Query-Index PRD](json-prd.md).

 Here's what the development structure looks like: